Andy4495/MSP430TempSensorWithDisplay/README.md

 - MSP430
      - Die temperature in degrees Fahrenheit * 10
          - For example, 733 represents 73.3 degrees F
+     - Number of times "loop()" has run since the last reboot

+- FuelTank BoosterPack readings from the [BQ27510 Fuel Gauge][12]
-     - LiPo Battery voltage (Vcc) in millivolts
+  - LiPo Battery voltage (millivolts)
     - For example, 2977 represents 2.977 volts
-         - Battery voltage is read from the BQ27510 Fuel Gauge on the [FuelTank][3] BoosterPack.
-     - Number of times "loop()" has run since the last reboot
-     - Value of the TimeToEmpty register reported by the BQ27510 Fuel Gauge
+  - StandbyTimeToEmpty value (minutes)
-         - This is sent using the "Millies" field in the transmitted data structure
+    - This is sent using the `Millis` field in the transmitted data structure

 After collecting the sensor data, the data is packaged and transmitted to a receiver hub which can then further process and store the data over time.

 The calibration data programmed into both of my FR2433 chips improves the temperature readings, but still produces readings that are off by several degrees.
-I have added a #define to allow further refinement of the calibrated temperature readings:
+I have added a `#define` to allow further refinement of the calibrated temperature readings:

     #define TEMP_CALIBRATION_OFFSET 0